 - one household is left with too little of their “combined available income”.

-- Applying the Guidelines results in an order that is unfair, inappropriate, or not in the child’s best interest.
+- Without deviating from the Guidelines, applying them results in an order that is unfair, inappropriate, or not in the child’s best interest.

-What do judges do if they deviate from the Guidelines?
+What must the judge do if they deviate from the Guidelines?